TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 attributes(fit1)
 str(fit1)

+## use purpose-built functions to extract coefficients, fitted values and residuals:
 coef(fit1)
 fitted(fit1)
 residuals(fit1)

-fit1$df.residual
-fit1$call
+## compare to the calculations described earlier:
+f.fit(x, y1)
+coef(fit1)
+cor(x, y1)

 ```

-But typically work with the summary, which adds confidence intervals and p-values.
+After we fit the model, we typically work with the summary of the model, which
-  The confidence intervals are for the model estimates of the two coefficients
+  adds standard errors for the coefficient estimates and p-values for the null
-  `b0` and `b1`.
-The null hypothesis for all the coefficients is that they are
+  hypothesis that the respective coefficient is equal to zero.
+For the slope
+  `b1`, this would correspond to no correlation between `x` and `y`).
+For the
-  zero.
-For `b0`, this is equivalent to the hypothesis that the line passes
+  intercept `b0`, this is equivalent to the hypothesis that the line passes
-  through the origin (x=0, y=0) of the plot.
-Test uses the t-distribution, like
+  through the origin (`x=0, y=0`) of the plot.
+The p-values and confidence intervals
+  for the coefficients are calculated using the parametric t-distribution, just
-  the t-test.
-Also get the F-statistic for the entire model, just like for ANOVA.
+  like the t-test.
+The summary also returns the F-statistic for the entire model,
-  We will further discuss the close relationship between all three of these
+  just like for ANOVA.
+We will further discuss the close relationship between all
-  procedures shortly.
-For the F-test, the null hypothesis is that the overall
+  three of these procedures shortly.
+For the F-test, the null hypothesis is that
-  slope of the line is not zero.
-In the case of a single
+  the overall slope of the line is not zero.
+In the case of a single 'independent'
-  'independent' variable `x` we are looking at now, this is equivalent to the
+  variable `x` we are looking at now, this is equivalent to the t-test on `b1`
-  test on `b1`.
+  being equal to zero.
+We can get confidence intervals for the coefficients using
+  the `confint()` function.

+Assumptions behind p-values, confidence intervals and 'prediction intervals':
+  random sampling; linear relationship; errors homoskedastic; errors
+  normally distributed, or enough data for CLT (30 per coefficient; maybe less
+  for closer to normal residuals);  `x` values known exactly (often not true
+  when measured);

 ```
-(smry1 <- summary(fit1))          ## this is the main output you are interested in
+smry1 <- summary(fit1))           ## this is the main output you are interested in
 class(smry1)
 is.list(smry1)
 names(smry1)
 attributes(smry1)
 str(smry1)

+smry1

 (coefs <- coef(smry1))            ## much more detail than coef(fit1)
-class(coefs)
+class(coefs)                      ## array
-coefs['x', 'Pr(>|t|)']
+coefs['x', 'Pr(>|t|)']            ## can use character indexing

+confint(fit1)                     ## use t-distribution to calculate CIs for coefficients

 all(residuals(smry1) == residuals(fit1))
 ## no 'fitted(smry1)'

-smry1$adj.r.squared
+cor(x, y1) ^ 2
+smry1$r.squared                   ## same as squared correlation
-(fstat <- smry1$fstatistic)       ## F-statistic + F-distrib params: numerator df, denominator df
-pf(fstat[1], fstat[2], fstat[3], lower.tail=FALSE)
+smry1$adj.r.squared               ## adjusted downward to better reflect 'chance' fit (fstat <- smry1$fstatistic)       ## F-statistic + F-distrib params: numerator df, denominator df pf(fstat[1], fstat[2], fstat[3], lower.tail=FALSE)